aharonlevy/wiki-crawler/readme.txt

 Project Wiki Crawl

-you can find the project in: <add github link here>
-By Aharon Levy
+you can find the project in: https://github.com/aharonlevy/wiki-crawler By Aharon Levy

 with Project Wiki Crawl you can for now crawl wikipedia and store the links from a given value in a data base.